-Item 2.
-Properties
+Item 2 - Properties

 We lease approximately 170,000 square feet of space in San Leandro, California for product manufacturing, R&D, and executive headquarters under a lease that expires in November of 2019.
 We believe that this facility will be adequate for our purposes for the foreseeable future.
-Additionally, we lease sales offices in Madrid, Spain; Dubai, United Arab Emirates; and Shanghai, Peoples Republic of China.
+Additionally, we lease sales offices in Dubai, United Arab Emirates and Shanghai, Peoples Republic of China.

-Item 3.
-Legal Proceedings
+Item 3 - Legal Proceedings

-See Note 9 - Commitments and Contingencies to the Consolidated Financial Statements in Item 8 of this report, under the heading "Litigation," for a description of the lawsuits pending against us.
+See Note 9 - Commitments and Contingencies to the Consolidated Financial Statements in Item 8 of this report, under the heading "Litigation," which is incorporated by reference into this Item 3, for a description of the lawsuits pending against us.

-Item 4.
-Mine Safety Disclosures
+Item 4 - Mine Safety Disclosures